Stop making excuses for poor content marketing.

 Okay, so maybe you might want to run a brush through your hair before you decide to do a Facebook Live but ultimately, people aren’t buying from you because they think you’re pretty.
 Yes, I think Carrie Green is beautiful but I didn’t join her Female Entrepreneur Association because she looks good.
 People buy from you because you can help them, add value for them, design a stunning house for them, teach a new skill, entertain them etc.

-People don’t buy from you because you look good, they buy because you can help them, add value for them, resolve a problem or teach them.
+People don’t buy from you because you look good, they buy because you can help them, add value, resolve a problem or teach them.

 4. It doesn’t have to be perfect.
 Just start!